Wildlife Research Volunteer

 Who should volunteer on this project?

-You should be able to communicate well in spoken English.
+You should be able to communicate well in spoken English and be of reasonable fitness and mobility.
 Full training in data capture and data entry will be given.

 How old do I need to be?